shuangke/CSE6242FinalProject/README.md

 	b) Check python version use python -V
 	c) If Python version returned is 3.X, use python3 -m http.server If Python version returned is 2.X, use python -m SimpleHTTPSever

+2. Barplot
+	Contents:
+	lib: this folder includes all necessary D3 related .js files for D3 visualization.
+	CSE6242_finalproject_bar.csv: processed data .csv file includes all data needed for visualization.
+	CSE6242_finalproject_bar.html: this file includes D3 visualization code mplementation in javascript for the grouped 	    bar plots with dropdown options.

+	Set up:
+	a) In command window, change the current directory to Barplot.
+	b) Check python version use python -V
+	c) If Python version returned is 3.X, use python3 -m http.server If Python version returned is 2.X, use python -m SimpleHTTPSever

 ## Execution